jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 79 11/1/2013

+-  Rendering now uses the spatial index except when fully zoomed out.
+-  Spatial index cell size now 200x200, up from 100x100.
+-  Spatial index padding increased to 5.
+Verified the turning radius at full speed was pushing outside of the index.

 Version 78 10/29/2013

 - Changed the game world to match the aspect ratio of window.
 Now the zoom works as